splashkit/splashkit.io-starlight/README.md

 | `npm run generate-mdx`                  | Generates an MDX file *(for functions)* from JSON data in the `test` folder                                 |
 | `npm run generate-usage-examples-pages` | Runs the script to generate usage example pages from the `./scripts/usage-example-page-generation.cjs` file |
 | `npm run check-links`                   | Sets `CHECK_LINKS=true`, runs `npm run build`, then resets `CHECK_LINKS=false`                              |

+## 🧞 Starting the Development Environment

+To start the SplashKit website development environment, you can use the predefined tasks in the `tasks.json` file:

+1. Press `Ctrl+Shift+P` to open the command palette.
+2. Select **"Run Task"** and choose **"Build splashkit.io Website"** from the list.
+This will build the project.
+3. After the build is complete, open the command palette again with `Ctrl+Shift+P`.
+4. Select **"Run Task"** and then **"Serve splashkit.io Website"** to start the local server.

 ## Contributing